 x86-64 versions of them as well.
 That is due to Android demanding that all loaded native libraries be built for the same architecture.
 For example, if the first native library loaded is

-armeabi-v7a, Android will look ONLY for
+armeabi-v7a, Android will only look for

 armeabi-v7a libraries on all

 System.loadLibrary() calls after that.
 If it doesn’t find that exact architecture, it’ll throw the

 Minimum Required Architecture